Thomas Harriot: Legacy

-His algebra book Artis Analyticae Praxis (1631) was published posthumously in Latin.
+His algebra book Artis Analyticae Praxis (1631) was published posthumously in Latin by his friend and executor Walter Warner.
 Unfortunately, the editors did not understand much of his reasoning and removed the parts they did not comprehend such as the negative and complex roots of equations.
 Because of the dispersion of Harriot's writings the full annotated English translation of the Praxis was not completed until 2007.
 A more complete manuscript, De numeris triangularibus et inde de progressionibus arithmeticis: Magisteria magna, was finally published in facsimile form with commentary by Janet Beery and Jackie Stedall in 2009.

+Harriot introduced innovations such as symbolic algebra and mathematical notation: he is credited with the first widespread use of the inequality signs "<" and ">".

 The first biography of Harriot was written in 1876 by Henry Stevens of Vermont but not published until 1900 fourteen years after his death.
 The publication was limited to 167 copies and so the work was not widely known until 1972 when a reprint edition appeared.
 Prominent American poet, novelist and biographer Muriel Rukeyser wrote an extended literary inquiry into the life and significance of Hariot (her preferred spelling), The Traces of Thomas Hariot (1970, 1971).
 Interest in Harriot continued to revive with the convening of a symposium at the University of Delaware in April 1971 with the proceedings published by the Oxford University Press in 1974.
-John W. Shirley the editor (1908-1988) went on to publish A Sourcebook for the Study of Thomas Harriot and his Harriot biography (1983).
+John W. Shirley the editor (1908–1988) went on to publish A Sourcebook for the Study of Thomas Harriot and his Harriot biography (1983).
 The papers of John Shirley are held in Special Collections at the University of Delaware.

 Harriot's accomplishments remain relatively obscure because he did not publish any of his results and also because many of his manuscripts have been lost; those that survive are in the British Museum and in the archives of the Percy family at Petworth House (Sussex) and Alnwick Castle (Northumberland).
 He was frequently accused of being an atheist, and it has been suggested that he deliberately refrained from publishing for fear of intensifying such attacks; as the literary historian Stephen Greenblatt writes "... he preferred life to fame.
 And who can blame him?"